gsingh-0-0-1/PRASSE/README.md

-# FasPPAn - Fast Pulsar Plot Analysis
+# PRASSE - PulsaR Automated Search Script Ensemble

 Written by Gurmehar Singh - gurmehar@gmail.com.
 Please contact me if you have any questions or would like to contribute!
 This is a work in progress, and more contributors is always better.